Turbopump: Invention and early development

 Robert Goddard's turbopump for his "P-Series" rockets.
 While rudimentary compared to modern practices, notice the pump inlet on the left, pump discharge in the foreground, turbine manifold inlet in the background, and turbine wheel on the right.

 High-pressure pumps for large missiles had been discussed by rocket pioneers such as Hermann Oberth as early as the 1920's.
 The turbopump does not have a clear undisputed inventor.
-Rather they were developed independently in the United States and Germany in the 1930's, where each team had little to no knowledge of the other.
+Rather they were developed independently in the United States and Germany in the 1930s, where each team had little to no knowledge of the other.
 The earliest prototype of a turbopump of any kind appears from the historical record to be by the American Robert Goddard and his team, circa 1934.
 These early turbopump tests were not successful, as it ran straight into the fundamental problem of turbopumps: the turbine was driven directly off of the main combustion chamber gas, and it quickly melted.
 Using this knowledge, Goddard iterated and gradually invented the gas generator cycle, culminating in a new turbopump that successfully propelled his "P-Series" (pump series) rocket on a flight in 1940 using liquid oxygen and gasoline.

-This flight however was already preempted by a successful one in Germany (albeit monopropellant; Goddard's turbopump would have been the first bipropellant one to fly).
+This flight, however, was already preempted by a successful one in Germany (albeit monopropellant; Goddard's turbopump would have been the first bipropellant one to fly).
 Hellmuth Walker began development of turbopumps for rocket power aircraft in 1937, and achieved a successful first flight of the aircraft RII-203 in 1939 using hydrogen peroxide monopropellant.
 This was quickly followed the same year by the DFS 194 and the He 176.
 These were found to have disappointing thrust values, which was traced back to poor suction performance causing significant cavitation in the impellers.
 This spurred the invention of the inducer, which was added to all subsequent Walker turbopumps; notably soon after for the Messerschmitt Me 163 Komet, the only rocket-powered aircraft to ever be used in active combat.

 The V-2 rocket used a circular turbopump to pressurize the propellant.

 In mid-1935 Wernher von Braun had initiated a fuel pump project at the southwest German firm Klein, Schanzlin & Becker that was experienced in building large fire-fighting pumps.
 This would evolve by around 1940 into the V-2 rocket design, which used hydrogen peroxide decomposed through a Walter steam generator to power the turbopump which pumped ethanol and liquid oxygen into the bipropellant combustion chamber.
 This was a major advance in the scale of turbopumps compared to the Me-163.
 The first engine fired successfully in 1942, and on August 16, 1942, a trial rocket stopped in mid-air and crashed due to a failure in the turbopump.
 The first successful V-2 launch was shortly after on October 3, 1942.